KieronH90/KieronH90.github.io/_posts/25-01-26-Deciphering Big Data Reflection.md

 learning came from the project.
 Evaluating API security requirements and developing a mitigation strategy was a challenging but rewarding exercise in collaborative problem-solving.
 It solidified my understanding of real-world API implementation issues.

+# Unit 11 reflection

+The main body of this week's work was spent completing the executive summary for our project in unit 6.
+This was an interesting task, that allowed me to use a lot of the skills that I already use in my daily work as a school teacher: taking complex, technical ideas and explaining them to someone with less technical understanding.
+Exploring the benefits and drawbacks of the decisions we made on our previous project.
+This was overall, a very satisfying and rewarding task to complete.

+# Unit 12 reflection

+Much of this final week has been spent ensuring that both the e-portfolio and reflection tasks have been completed to a standard that I am happy to share with others publicly.
+I feel as though I have achieved that goal, and I am very happy with the work I have created and submitted throughout the course of this module.

+I am grateful for the skills I have learned and look forward to expanding upon them in the next module.